emoncms/demandshaper/readme.md

     $enable_UDP_broadcast = true;

----

-## Using the Demand Shaper module with a SonOff S20 smart plug

-**Preperation**

-1. Install the EmonESP (control\_merge branch) firmware on a Sonoff S20 smartplug.
-See guide here:<br>[https://github.com/openenergymonitor/EmonESP/blob/control_merge/sonoffS20.md](https://github.com/openenergymonitor/EmonESP/blob/control_merge/sonoffS20.md)

-2. Enable the UDP broadcast script on the emonbase/emonpi:
+Optional: Enable the periodic UDP broadcast script on the emonbase/emonpi:

 <pre>
     crontab -e
     * * * * * php /home/pi/emonpi/UDPBroadcast/broadcast.php 2>&1
 </pre>

-3. Install the demand shaper module as above and make sure that you have the latest emoncms master branch and latest emoncms device module installed.

-**User guide**
+---

+## Using the Demand Shaper module with a SonOff S20 smart plug

+Install the EmonESP (control\_merge branch) firmware on a Sonoff S20 smartplug.
+See guide here:<br>[https://github.com/openenergymonitor/EmonESP/blob/control_merge/sonoffS20.md](https://github.com/openenergymonitor/EmonESP/blob/control_merge/sonoffS20.md)

+## User guide

 1. The Sonoff S20 smartplug creates a WIFI access point, connect to the access point and enter home WIFI network.
 That is all the configuration required.